 An API key is a unique string that's used to route requests to your Firebase project when interacting with Firebase and Google services.
 This page describes basic information about API keys as well as best practices for using and managing API keys with Firebase apps.

 API keys for Firebase are different from typical API keys

-Although API keys for Firebase services are safe to include in code, there are a few specific cases when you should enforce limits for your API key; for example, if you're using Firebase ML or using Firebase Authentication with the email/password sign-in method.
+Although API keys for Firebase services are safe to include in code, there are a few specific cases when you should enforce limits for your API key; for example, if you're using Firebase ML, Firebase Authentication with the email/password sign-in method, or a billable Google Cloud API.
 Learn more about these cases later on this page.

 Creating API keys

 A Firebase project can have many API keys, but each API key can only be associated with a single Firebase project.

 Firebase automatically creates API keys for your project when you do any of the following: